 The empurau's difficult-to-find reputation and slow growth rate make it even more sought after, adding to the price of this pricey delicacy.

 Although much of the Western world doesn’t consider carp a delicacy, large empurau are prized for their rich, delicate flesh, and firm texture.
-Empurau get their unique taste from a diet of special local fruit that falls from trees into the rivers.
+Empurau get their unique taste from a diet of particular local fruit that falls from trees into the rivers.

 The taste of empurau is often described as creamy, savory, a little sweet, with hints of wild fruit.

-And while Dayak fishermen in the jungles of Borneo once caught empurau frequently, they did so only to put food on the table.
+And while Dayak fishers in the jungles of Borneo once caught empurau frequently, they did so only to put food on the table.
 Today, empurau are fished solely for profit.
-Local fishermen who know better wouldn't dream of eating something that represents several months' worth of salary!
+Local fishers who know better wouldn't dream of eating something that represents several months' worth of salary!

 Empurau and other valued fish native to Sarawak are threatened by unregulated fishing.
 Catching a mature, five-kilogram empurau is akin to hitting the fishing lottery.
 A single prepared fish in a restaurant can cost between $300 to $500!

 What Is an Empurau?

 Empurau are members of the tor tambroides species found throughout Southeast Asia, also known as kelah or belian in the Malay language.
 The species can be found in Thailand's Chao Phraya and the Mekong River in several countries.
 What makes the empurau in Borneo special—and more valuable—is its diet.

 Empurau are freshwater, bottom-feeding scavengers.
 They are omnivores, meaning they'll pretty well consume whatever comes along.
 A few special ones sustain themselves with a diet of wild fruit that falls from trees overhanging the jungle rivers in Sarawak.
 According to fans, the fish's fruitarian diet is what gives the flesh a sweet, delicate flavor that is entirely unique.

 Empurau are considered so rare and tasty that they are referred to as "The Unforgettable" (wang bu liao) in Chinese.
 It is also referred to as the "King of the River."